 An easy, underrated solution to staying informed?
 The email newsletter.
-Whether sent daily or weekly, a selection of curated articles will help direct your attention to content you most need to know about on a variety of subjects.
-Here are five of the best newsletters that should be in every smart working woman's inbox.
+Whether sent daily or weekly, a selection of curated articles will help direct your attention to the content you most need to know about on a variety of subjects.
+Here are seven of the best newsletters that should be in every smart working woman's inbox.

 Billed as a way to make it easier for female millennials to live smarter, theSkimm is delivered to inboxes first thing in the morning every weekday.
-It breaks down the most important news of the day in an approachable, conversational way--picture your best friend explaining health care reform or foreign policy.
+It breaks down the most important news of the day in an approachable, conversational way — picture your best friend explaining health care reform or foreign policy.
 The company has since expanded to include an app and, most recently, a podcast, but the newsletter theSkimm was founded upon remains a simple, enjoyable way to stay up-to-date on what’s happening in the world.

-3. Girls’ Night In
+2. Girls’ Night In

 4. The Everygirl

-At its core, Pocket is an app and plugin that allows you to save articles, videos and other online content to read later--even without an internet connection, making it perfect for airplane-mode reading.
+At its core, Pocket is an app and plugin that allows you to save articles, videos and other online content to read later — even without an internet connection, making it perfect for airplane-mode reading.
 Its accompanying newsletter, Pocket Hits, is sent out according to your preferred frequency (anywhere from daily to monthly) and provides subscribers with the buzziest stories from a number of publications.
-If you’re looking for a way to ensure you’re up to speed on the articles most likely to be discussed around the proverbial water cooler, Pocket Hits is it.
+If you’re looking for a way to ensure you’re up-to-speed on the articles most likely to be discussed around the proverbial water cooler, Pocket Hits is it.

 Staying up to speed on what’s happening in the world doesn’t have to be arduous if you let these email newsletters do the work for you.
 Whether it's a daily newsletter, a weekly newsletter or a monthly newsletter, you can get your fix.
 Do you have a preferred e-mail newsletter?
 Let us know in the comments!